Frequently asked questions

 When do I need to pay my accommodation fees by?

-You will not be required to pay any accommodation fees until after you have signed your Licence Agreement and moved into halls.
-You select your own payment plan scheme.
-For students in residence for the duration of the academic year there are options to pay in 9 instalments (at the end of each month), 3 instalments (one to be paid at the start of each term), or in one instalment (to be paid by 30 September or within one month of arrival).
+You will not be required to pay any accommodation fees until after you have moved into halls.
+You can select your own payment plan on the Flywire portal once your fees have been added to your account.
+There are options to pay in 9 instalments (on the 28th of each month), 3 instalments (one to be paid at the start of each term), or in one instalment (to be paid by 28 September or within one month of arrival).

 Further information about fees, payments and instalment plans is available in the Accommodation Portal and within your booking acceptance forms.